 Running injuries are horrible.
-They seem to sneak up on you ‘just’ as you are starting to feel good with your running.
-At first you just ‘keep going’ because it’s probably nothing more than a niggle that will settle.
-But it doesn’t.
-You try to ‘rest it’ and it seems to settle temporarily, but comes back as soon as you try and run again, or run a bit faster or harder.
-You may look to online help or ask a ‘forum’ what you should do and you receive a myriad of advice – because everyone has had ‘that’ issue before.
-Then you decide to cut through the confusion and go and see your physio – the Vital Core physio.
-What you should feel after your running injury assessment is, clarity.
+They seem to sneak up on you just as you are starting to feel good with your running.
+At first you just keep going because you rationalise that it’s probably nothing more than a niggle that will settle on it’s own.
+But then it doesn’t.
+You try to rest it and it seems to settle temporarily, but comes back as soon as you try and run again, or run a bit faster or harder.
+You may look to online help or ask a social media forum what you should do and you receive a myriad of advice – because everyone has had that issue before 😬.

-Did you know that 50% of runners will have some form of injury … in ANY given year?
-Startling isn’t it?!
+Did you know that 50% of runners will have some form of injury in ANY given year?!
 That means that for all of you that run, you are more than likely to have an injury caused by running at least in the next couple of years.
-We all know that running is a fabulous form of exercise and we’re certainly not saying that you shouldn’t run.
-However wouldn’t it be great if there was a way to (potentially) prevent or limit their occurrence.
+Hence why so many people seem to have had the SAME injury as you.
+But they haven’t because, well, you are you.
+Everyone’s situation is just a little bit different.
+So what should you do?

 Running Physiotherapy at Vital Core

 Our first piece of advice is to please come in as soon as you start to experience discomfort with running.
 For most running injuries, the earlier we can assess it, the quicker the recovery – particularly if it is a tendon injury.
 Patients are often hesitant to come in because they assume that the physio will immediately say they have to stop running.
 That is rarely the case.
 Most often the advice is to initially decrease the load (speed, distance, frequency) down to a level that is comfortable.